Trawniki men: Creation

-Also very interesting are the remarks of the French publicist Louis Saurel.
-In an analogous book about the death camps he writes: "Part of the SS soldiers were not Germans.
-There were many Romanians, Slovaks, Hungarians, Croats and so on… Interpreters were required to convey explanations between the Germans and the foreign SS troops".
-In Saurel's account Ukrainians are not mentioned at all, and probably fall under the category of "and so on".

 The Trawniki-men were assembled at a training facility adjacent to the Trawniki concentration camp built for the Jews deported from the Warsaw Ghetto.
 The complex (serving dual purpose in 1941–43) was set up in the industrialized village of Trawniki about 40 km southeast of Lublin with rail lines in all directions in the occupied territory.
 From there, the Hiwi shooters were deployed to all major killing sites of the Final Solution.
 It was their primary purpose of training.
 They took an active role in the extermination of Jews at Belzec, Sobibor, Treblinka II, Warsaw (three times), Częstochowa, Lublin, Lvov, Radom, Kraków, Białystok (twice), Majdanek as well as Auschwitz, not to mention Trawniki concentration camp itself, and the remaining subcamps of KL Lublin/Majdanek camp complex including Poniatowa, Budzyn, Kraśnik, Puławy, Lipowa, and also during massacres in Łomazy, Międzyrzec, Łuków, Radzyń, Parczew, Końskowola, Komarówka and all other locations, augmented by the SS and Schupo, as well as the Reserve Police Battalion 101, part of over two dozen Order Police battalions deployed to the occupied territories.
 The German Order Police performed roundups inside the Jewish ghettos in German-occupied Poland shooting everyone unable to move or attempting to flee, while the Trawnikis conducted large-scale civilian massacres in the same locations.